Psyyke/A.C.A.S/docs/troubleshoot.md

 Before [making an issue](https://github.com/Psyyke/A.C.A.S/issues), please read these and also join the [Discord server](https://hakorr.github.io/Userscripts/community/invite) for assistance,

-- Make sure the <a target="_about" href="../">GUI</a> is active.
+- Make sure the <a target="_about" href="app">GUI</a> is active.
 Do not close the tab.

 - Not seeing any moves displayed on the chess site?
-Are you sure you have enabled the <a target="_about" href="../?shl=displayMovesOnExternalSite">Display Moves On External Site</a> setting?
+Are you sure you have enabled the <a target="_about" href="app?shl=displayMovesOnExternalSite">Display Moves On External Site</a> setting?
 After enabling that setting, please refresh the chess site to see changes.

 - Are you trying to play variants on Chess.com?
 If so, it's not currently supported very well since I had to rush the project, sorry!
 Other sites with variants might also be buggy, you can make an issue about that if you want.